vpc-ccg/pamir/README.md

 ```

 ### Compilation and Configuration
 To install Pamir, you need to first fetch Pamir from our [git repository](https://github.com/vpc-ccg/pamir) or download the corresponding compressed files.
 ```
 git clone https://github.com/vpc-ccg/pamir.git
 cd pamir
 ```

 Make the project and move running script and executable folder somewhere in your PATH.

 ```
-pamir$ make -j
+pamir$ make -j2
 pamir$ mv pamir /usr/bin/
 pamir$ mv pamir.sh /usr/bin/
 ```

 ## Project Configuration
 Pamir is designed to detect novel sequence insertions based on one-end anchors (OEA) and orphans from paired-end Whole Genome Sequencing (WGS) reads.
 A .yaml configuration file with the following fields and their descriptions.